robblovell/mojio-js-sdk/readme.markdown

 The browser client needs jquery to work properly.
 See the example directory for usage in example/login.html.

-Test:
+# Test:
 ```
 npm install
 bower install
 mocha
 ```

-To rebuild js clients in the dist directory:
+# Build
+All javascript client code is in the 'dist' directory.

-All code must be compiled from coffeescript to javascript first.
-The webstorm project is setup to call browserify and to copy all built code to the dist directory in the proper place.
+Code must be compiled from coffeescript to javascript first.
+Browser based code must be "browserified" to work in a browser.
+A webstorm project is setup to compile the coffeescript code, call browserify and to copy all built code to the dist directory.

-Manual steps are:
+If you need to manually recompile the code, the steps are:

 For nodejs code
 ```